Tesla Model S 2021

 - What are its dimensions?

-- Tesla does not publish the precise dimensions of the 2021 Model S. According to available data, it is a large-size sedan, typically over 4.97 m long.
+- Tesla does not publish the exact dimensions of the 2021 Model S. According to available data, it is a large sedan, typically longer than 4.97 m.